By Lambert Strether of Corrente.

 “Propaganda Narratives Are Custom-Made For Each Ideological Echo Chamber” [Caitlin Johnstone, TheAltWorld].
 This is brilliant and important:

 Every political sector has been given a custom-made reason to hate Assange by the narrative management network whose sole interest is imprisoning a journalist for telling the truth.
 And it’s been done so brilliantly that people never even stop and question who these new beliefs they’ve suddenly espoused are really serving.
 The science of propaganda is truly awe-inspiring sometimes….
 It’s good for Assange to be locked up because it will hurt the Deep State.
 It’s good for Assange to be locked up because he’s a Russian agent.
 It’s good for Assange to be locked up because he’s a rapist.
 It’s good for Assange to be locked up because he’s a fascist enabler.
 The only common denominator in all these wildly different narratives is the belief that it’s good for Assange to be locked up.
 Which tells you that this is all it’s really about.
+Turn off the narrative soundtrack and what do you have?
 A man locked in a cell and no one coming to his rescue.

 It’s just like the illegal US occupation of Syria.
 US troops need to be in Syria because of humanitarian concerns.
 US troops need to be in Syria because of chemical weapons.
 US troops need to be in Syria to stop ISIS.
 US troops need to be in Syria to counter Iranian influence.
 US troops need to be in Syria to counter Russian influence.
 US troops need to be in Syria to protect the Kurds.
 US troops need to be in Syria because of oil.
 There’s a different reason for every ideological echo chamber.

 But take away the narrative soundtrack and what do you have?
 US troops staying in Syria.
 That tells you what this is actually about.